qmi03/hpc-mpi-rma-report/src/contents/c2/cpp11.typ

 = C++11 Multithreading

-C++11 introduced native support for multithreading directly in the standard library.
+C++11 introduced native support for multithreading directly in the standard library @williams2019c.
 This eliminated the previous reliance on platform-specific threading libraries like pthread, offering a more portable and standardized approach to parallel computing.

 == Thread Management
 The `<thread>` header has now become the pivot of C++11's multithreading